Benign Peripheral Nerve Sheath Tumor | Eccentric Growth | Enucleation Spares the Nerve Trunk

 Antoni A (cellular, palisading nuclei, Verocay bodies) and Antoni B (hypocellular, myxoid stroma).
 Ancient schwannoma shows degenerative atypia but is benign.
 S100 diffuse positive, encapsulated.

 Microsurgical technique: Longitudinal epineurial incision, identify capsule, dissect tumor from displaced fascicles using nerve stimulator.
-Preserve nerve function in 95%.
+The nerve trunk is spared in over 90% - but a new post-operative deficit is usual (73% in the largest upper-limb series), so this is a nerve-sparing operation rather than a deficit-free one.
 Recurrence less than 5% if complete.

 SCHWANNSchwannoma Key Features